donishadsmith/neurocaps/README.md

 - Calculating CAP metrics as described in [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2], where *temporal fraction* is the proportion of total volumes spent in a single CAP over all volumes in a run, *persistence* is the average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time), and *counts* is the frequency of each CAP observed in a run, and *transition frequency* is the number of switches between different CAPs across the entire run.

-Additionally, the `neurocaps.analysis` submodule contains the `merge_dicts` function, which allows you to merge the subject_timeseries dictionaries (merged dictionary will be returned and can be saved as a pickle file) for overlapping subjects across tasks in order to identify similar CAPs across different tasks.
+Additionally, the `neurocaps.analysis` submodule contains the `merge_dicts` function, which allows you to merge the subject_timeseries dictionaries (merged dictionary will be returned and can be saved as a pickle file) for overlapping subjects across tasks in order to identify similar CAPs across different tasks[^3].

 Please refer to [demo.ipynb](https://github.com/donishadsmith/neurocaps/blob/main/demos/demo.ipynb) to see a more extensive demonstration of the features included in this package.